-The Bonds that mature on or before July 1, 2027 are not subject to redemption at the option of the County prior to their maturities.
-The Bonds that mature on or after July 1, 2028 are subject to redemption at the option of the County as a whole or in part at any time on or after July 1, 2027, in any order directed by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest thereon to the date fixed for redemption, without premium or penalty.
+The Bonds that mature on or before July 1, 2028 are not subject to redemption at the option of the County prior to their maturities.
+The Bonds that mature on or after July 1, 2029 are subject to redemption at the option of the County as a whole or in part at any time on or after July 1, 2028, in any order directed by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest on the principal amount being redeemed to the date fixed for redemption, without premium or penalty.